viwesomagaca/MAP-API/README.md

 #### Tasks done
  - [x] Used google maps Api.
  - [x] Used the schools developmnet Api.
- - [x] Intergrated Bothe Google and schools Development Api's.
+ - [x] Intergrated Both Google and schools Development Api's.
  - [ ]
  - [ ] EsLint
  - [ ] Minification
  - [x] create a github repository and deploy.

 ## Students can:
   * Type the Name of the City in the Search Box.
   * Click on search situated on the top right hand conner of the page.
   * Zoom in the map.
   * Zoom out on the map
   * Enable satellite view
-  * View map on full sceen.
+  * View map on full screen.
   * Enable screen view.
   * Click on the school name to Display schools details.